AugustNagro/augustnagro.github.io/_posts/2020-1-11-vendetta-against-java-streams.md

 }
 {% endhighlight %}

 There was a proposal by Stewart Marks of Oracle to fix this, but Stream's push model is in fundamental contrast with Iterable's pull model.
-Not surprisingly, the proposal has not been implemented.
+Not surprisingly, the proposal hasn't been implemented.

 * Parallel streams are terrible if there's blocking (like waiting for IO or a monitor).
-With a custom CountedCompleter, you can use ManagedBlocker and Phasers to actually handle this problem, instead of just degrading the common ForkJoinPool, as in the case of parallel Streams.
+With a custom CountedCompleter, you can use ManagedBlocker and Phasers to actually handle the problem, instead of just degrading the common ForkJoinPool, as parallel Streams do.

-* I know grad students that are much smarter then me, work on Java daily, yet they've never bothered to understand or make use of streams, and I can't think of a good reason for them to do so.
+* I know grad students much smarter then me who work with Java daily, yet have never bothered to understand or make use of streams.
+And I can't think of a good reason for them to do so.
+Few developers I work with even know about Streams, and those that do have a hard time explaining what a `terminal operation` is, or why `peek()` should be avoided because it isn't pure.

 ---